💡 Confused about the CCPA? Here’s what you need to do:

-The California Consumer Privacy Act (CCPA) is California’s newest privacy law aimed at significantly enhancing consumer privacy rights for residents of California, United States.
-The law is set to become effective on January 1st, 2020, and to become fully enforceable on July 1st, 2020.
+The California Consumer Privacy Act (CCPA) is California’s newest privacy law aimed at enhancing consumer privacy rights for residents of California, United States.
+The law became effective on January 1st, 2020, and is fully enforceable from July 1st, 2020.

 The CCPA puts in place new requirements for processing personally identifiable information, and grants Consumers additional rights, therefore, it will likely have a significant impact on both business processes and overall liability.